 Psychosocial Education: Classes teach individuals in recovery various coping skills while assisting them in creating an individualized relapse prevention strategy.

 Holistic and Recreational Activities: Extracurricular activities can help provide some relief from the clinical setting while encouraging socializing or relaxation.
-These include such activities as hiking, golf, outdoor sports, yoga, equine therapy, art therapy, acupuncture, and therapeutic massage.
+These include such activities as hiking, golf, outdoor sports, yoga, art therapy, acupuncture, and therapeutic massage.

 Gaining a foothold over an Opana addiction is difficult but entirely possible, especially when treatment includes MAT recovery support and ongoing aftercare efforts.

 Capo by the Sea Luxury Opana Rehab Orange Country

 Capo by the Sea is an upscale residential treatment program located in the coastal communities of Southern California.
 Capo by the Sea specializes in treating opioid dependence and uses MAT as part of the addiction treatment plan when warranted.
 Capo by the Sea features a stunning treatment setting, premium accommodations, as well as highly trained addiction professionals who will design a custom treatment plan for Opana recovery specifically.
 For more information about the program, please contact Capo by the Sea today at (888) 529-2114.